 - Vitamin B: Vitamin B groups, particularly B3, B6 and B12, are often found in multi-vitamin products because of their wide range of health benefits for your body and cognitive function.
 But research shows that vitamin B supplements can also help to increase testosterone.
 One study found that a deficiency in vitamin B6 was directly linked to low “T” levels.

 - Vitamin K2: Vitamin K2 (aka menaquinone) is found in certain animal foods and fermented foods (unlike its cousin K1, which is found in plant sources).
 A prominent 2011 study found that vitamin K2 supplementation resulted in “significantly increased” testosterone levels.
 It’s worth noting that this study was done on rats, but that is typical of most medical research aimed at predicting the potential effects of various nutrients on humans.

 - Ashwagandha: Ashwagandha is an herb found in parts of India and China.
 Also known as “Indian ginseng” and “poison gooseberry,” the root of this unique plant has long been believed to have medicinal and healing properties.
 In some cultures, it has been used to treat infertility in men.
-Researchers say the “healing” benefits of Ashwagandha are still up for debate, but there have indeed been studies showing that Ashwagandha supplements resulted in higher testosterone levels.
+Researchers say the “healing” benefits of Ashwagandha are still up for debate, but there have indeed been studies showing that Ashwagandha is an effective testosterone boosting herbal supplement.

 - Forskolin: Forskolin is produced by the Indian Coleus plant, which is part of the mint family.
 It too has long been used in Ayurvedic medicine, and it is commonly found in supplements marketed for weight loss.
 But in recent years, it has been increasingly added to testosterone supplements.
 A 2005 study found that men who ingested 250 mg of 10 percent forskolin extract, two times a day for 12 weeks, had “significantly increased” levels of testosterone.